HKDevcz/ClaudePHP/README.md

 # Claude Box with PHP runtime

-A Docker container that combines PHP CLI tools with Claude Code, enabling AI-assisted development for PHP projects directly within a containerized environment.
+A Docker container that combines PHP-FPM with Claude Code, enabling AI-assisted development for PHP projects directly within a containerized environment.

 ## Overview

-When you run several PHP projects and want to keep Claude in a container but with PHP CLI tools available for your Claude agent, this setup allows you to maintain isolated PHP environments while leveraging Claude Code's capabilities.
+When you run several PHP projects and want to keep Claude in a container but with PHP-FPM available for your Claude agent, this setup allows you to maintain isolated PHP environments while leveraging Claude Code's capabilities.

 ## Features

-- PHP CLI environment with Claude Code integrated
+- PHP-FPM environment with Claude Code integrated (listens on port 9000)
 - Support for multiple PHP versions
 - Automatic user permission matching - files created in container belong to your host user (not root)
 - Optional git exclude configuration for Claude-specific files